mikeorr/WebHelpers2/docs/migrate.rst

 tags
 ----

+``select()`` no longer puts a 'value' attribute in an '<option>' tag if the corresponding element in the 'options' list is a scalar (not a tuple); it just sets the label instead.
+It also drops the 'value' attribute if the value and label are identical.
+We originally thought the 'value' attribute was mandatory but it isn't.
+This should not affect the behavior of applications.

 The ``image()`` helper no longer accepts args 'path' or 'use_pil', and raises TypeError if they are specified.
 These depended on the 'media' module which was deleted.
 To perform the equivalent, write a wrapper function that uses one of